trivanhobby/redbutton/README.md

    - Preserving all your personal thoughts and feelings

 These features are designed to make journaling more accessible and rewarding, especially when you're not sure where to start or want to improve your writing.

+## User Interface

+- **Modern Dark Theme**: Easy on the eyes with a dark interface
+- **Responsive Design**: Works on various screen sizes
+- **Smooth Animations**: Polished interactions and transitions using Framer Motion
+- **Tailwind CSS**: Clean, consistent styling throughout the application
+- **Electron Integration**: System tray menu for quick access to emotion tracking

 ## Getting Started